Quansight-Labs/free-threaded-compatibility/docs/porting.md

 and [does not support mutating shared ndarrays](https://numpy.org/devdocs/reference/thread_safety.html#thread-safety).
-This was a pragmatic choice given existing heavy multithreaded use of NumPy in the GIL-enabled build and a desire to not introducing scaling bottlenecks in existing workflows.
+This was a pragmatic choice given existing heavy multithreaded use of NumPy in the GIL-enabled build and a desire to not introduce scaling bottlenecks in existing workflows.

 Eventually NumPy may need to offer explicitly thread-safe data structures, but